Upgrade to Windows 10

 - Access to the Software Centre to reinstall lost applications

 If you would like to upgrade to Windows 10 now you can request this by completing the Windows 7 to 10 upgrade Ask form.
 If successful ICT will be in touch with installation instructions.

 You will be sent an email from the Windows 10 project team when you are required to upgrade.
 An engineer will contact you to agree a date and time to complete the upgrade.

 Before your computer is upgraded to Windows 10 you are required to back up all your personal data to OneDrive for Business (recommended file storage).
 View our saving my files web pages for more information on file storage solutions at the College including storing sensitive data.

 The upgrade time varies from computer to computer.
 The slower the computer and the bigger the local files are, the longer the upgrade will take.
 On average, the entire upgrade will take approximately 4 hours to complete.

-You will not be able to use your computer during this time, so ICT recommend that staff set the upgrade to take place at a time that suits them, or in the evening after core working hours.
+You will not be able to use your computer during this time, so ICT recommend that you set the upgrade to take place at a date and time that is most suitable for you and the ICT engineer completing the upgrade.

 How to back up data and files?

-In order to protect documents and data staff will be required to back up work to either their personal OneDrive for Business or their H:drive.
+In order to protect documents and data staff will be required to back up work to either their personal OneDrive for Business.